frioux/blog/content/posts/building-secure-useragents.md

 ---
 title: Building Secure UserAgents
 date: 2016-07-25T08:06:12
-tags: [http, golang, perl, io-async, async, python]
+tags: [http, golang, perl, io-async, async, python, axel]
 guid: 151C08CC-5058-11E6-B499-9478CBE553EB
 ---
 I have been working on making an HTTP client (also known as a user agent) that